RaulPPelaez/UAMMD/docs/NeighbourList.rst

 After these steps we end up with enough information to visit the 27 neighbour cells of a given particle.
 We have to compute the assigned cell of a given position at several points during the algorithm.
 Doing this is straightforward.
 For a position inside the domain, :math:`x \in [0, L)`, the bin assigned to it is :math:`i = \textrm{floor}(x/n_x) \in [0, n_x- 1]`.
 It is important to notice that a particle located at exactly :math:`x = L` will be assigned the cell with index :math:`n_x`, special consideration must be taken into account to avoid this situation.
 In particular, in a periodic domain, a particle at :math:`x=L` should be assigned to the cell :math:`i=0`.

+The cell list stores a copy of the particle positions sorted in such a way that the indices of the particles that are located in the same cell lie contiguous in memory:
+ * SortPos: [all particles in cell 0, all particles in cell 1,..., all particles in cell ncells]

+Two other arrays are provided providing, for each cell, the index of the first and last particles in the cell in :cpp:`sortPos`.

 .. cpp:class:: CellList

 	       Besides the functions defined in :cpp:any:`NeighbourList`, the cell list also exposes some functions proper to this particular algorithm.